KC-OU/OPEN-University-Self-Study-Notes/content/sections/Learning-CTF/Try-Hack-Me/Vulnversity/index.md

 4. What version of the squid proxy is running on the machine? - **Answer** **400**
 5. Using the nmap flag -n what will it not resolve? - **Answer** **DNS**
 6. What is the most likely operating system this machine is running? - **Answer** **Ubuntu**
-7. What port is the web server running on?- **Answer** **3333**
+7. What port is the web server running on? - **Answer** **3333**
 8. Its important to ensure you are always doing your reconnaissance thoroughly before progressing.
-Knowing all open services (which can all be points of exploitation) is very important, don't forget that ports on a higher range might be open so always scan ports after 1000 (even if you leave scanning in the background)- **Answer** NO Answer, just click **Completed**
+Knowing all open services (which can all be points of exploitation) is very important, don't forget that ports on a higher range might be open so always scan ports after 1000 (even if you leave scanning in the background) - **Answer** NO Answer, just click **Completed**

+### Task 3 - Locating directories using GoBuster
+- Using a fast directory discovery tool called GoBuster you will locate a directory that you can use to upload a shell to.

+- Lets first start of by scanning the website to find any hidden directories.
+To do this, we're going to use GoBuster.
+GoBuster is a tool used to brute-force URIs (directories and files), DNS subdomains and virtual host names.
+For this machine, we will focus on using it to brute-force directories.

+#### Questions
+1. Now lets run GoBuster with a wordlist: gobuster dir -u http://<ip>:3333 -w <word list location> - **Answer** NO Answer, just click **Completed**
+2. What is the directory that has an upload form page? - **Answer** **/internal/**

 {{< youtube hvYWCegfEZs>}}